Viaplay Group: Viaplay international expansion

-At NENT Group's Capital Markets Day in November 2020, the company presented its 5-year expansion plan, with targets of 10 added international markets by 2023 (to a total of 15 markets) and a total of 10.5 Million subscribers by 2025.
-On the following year's CMD, in 2021, NENT Group raised the targets to launching Viaplay on at least 16 markets by 2023 and had the subscription target raised to 12 Million subscribers by 2025.
+At Viaplay Group's Capital Markets Day in November 2020, the company presented its 5-year expansion plan, with targets of 10 added international markets by 2023 (to a total of 15 markets) and a total of 10.5 million subscribers by 2025.
+On the following year's CMD, in 2021, Viaplay Group raised the targets to launching Viaplay on at least 16 markets by 2023 and had the subscription target raised to 12 million subscribers by 2025.

-On 11 February 2021, NENT Group announced that the company had raised SEK 4.35 Billion to support the company's vision of launching Viaplay on 10 markets by the end of 2023, in line with the communicated expansion plan which was announced on the company's 2020 Capital Markets Day.
+On 11 February 2021, Viaplay Group announced that the company had raised SEK 4.35 Billion to support the company's vision of launching Viaplay on 10 markets by the end of 2023, in line with the communicated expansion plan which was announced on the company's 2020 Capital Markets Day.
 Poland and the US were presented as two of the new markets, along with Estonia, Latvia and Lithuania that had already announced.

 On 9 March 2021, Viaplay launched in the Baltics, adding Estonia, Latvia and Lithuania.

-On 20 May 2021, NENT Group announced the launch of Viaplay in the Netherlands in the first quarter of 2022 with exclusive Formula One, Bundesliga and Professional Darts Corporation darting events rights.
+On 20 May 2021, Viaplay Group announced the launch of Viaplay in the Netherlands in the first quarter of 2022 with exclusive Formula One, Bundesliga and Professional Darts Corporation darting events rights.
 Less than two months later, the company also announced that it had acquired the rights to the English Premier League in the Netherlands.

-On 3 August 2021, NENT Group launched Viaplay in Poland with premium sports rights, and announced the three first Viaplay Originals’ productions in Polish – Polish Murderesses, Black Dog and Freedom of the Swallow.
+On 3 August 2021, the company launched Viaplay in Poland with premium sports rights, and announced the three first Viaplay Originals' productions in Polish – Polish Murderesses, Black Dog and Freedom of the Swallow.

-On 22 September 2021, Nordic Entertainment Group announced that Viaplay will launch in at least 16 markets by end of 2023, including the UK in the second half of 2022, and Canada, Germany, Austria and Switzerland in 2023.
+On 22 September 2021, Viaplay Group announced that Viaplay will launch in at least 16 markets by end of 2023, including the UK in the second half of 2022, and Canada, Germany, Austria and Switzerland in 2023.
+On Viaplay Group's Capital Markets Day in November 2022, it was announced that the launches in the US and Canada will proceed as planned, while the direct-to-consumer launch in Germany, Austria and Switzerland will wait due to the economic world situation.

-In July 2022, Viaplay Group has announced that they're officially acquired Premier Sports prior to the UK launch.
+In July 2022, Viaplay Group has announced that they are officially acquiring Premier Sports prior to the UK launch.
 The channel, which also include FreeSports, will soon to be rebrand as Viaplay Sports network.

+On 1 November 2022, the streaming service launched in the UK.

+On 22 February 2023, the direct-to-consumer app launched in the US with a clear focus on premium European content.

+On 7 March 2023, Viaplay launched in Canada taking its footprint to 13 direct-to-consumer markets.